 And clear moonlight will forever illumine her patch of earth.

-During the early twelfth century, the Liao dynasty to Song China’s northeast was conquered by a steppe people called the Jurchen.
+During the early twelfth century, the Liao dynasty to Song China’s northeast was conquered by a people called the Jurchen.
 In 1115, these Jurchen declared a dynasty of their own, the Jin, in honor of the dynasty of the same name that had tried and failed to unite Inner China during the era of division.
 These latest Jin intended to succeed where their namesakes had failed; in 1125, they launched a full-on invasion of Northern Inner China.
 They found their neighbors utterly unprepared for the onslaught, and made short work of their armies.
 By the beginning of 1127, they had captured the current Song emperor himself.
 Frantic gifts of money, art, jewelry, gold, and women availed the remnants of the Song government nothing.
 The captive Song emperor was forced to kneel before his Jin counterpart and declare him the new emperor of all of China.

 The next 130 years constitutes another of the great anomalies in Chinese history, as a Chinese dynasty governed for once from the South rather than the North, for the very straightforward reason that the North was in the hands of foreign invaders.
 Luckily, Southern Inner China had come a long way in recent decades, and was more than capable of hosting a vibrant society all on its own.
 Lin’an grew into almost as rich and exciting a city as Song Kaifeng had been, with a population that may have exceeded 1 million.
-Its markets, workshops, wine bars, restaurants, tea houses, monuments, stadiums, clubs, gardens, pleasure boats, boutiques, warehouses, brothels, and schools made it a city almost without peer anywhere in the world; perhaps only the splendors of the Muslim metropolis of Baghdad could begin to rival it on the world stage.
+Its markets, workshops, wine bars, restaurants, tea houses, monuments, stadiums, clubs, gardens, pleasure boats, boutiques, warehouses, brothels, and schools made it a city almost without peer anywhere in the world; perhaps only the splendors of the Muslim metropolis of Baghdad could rival it.

 Before the barbarians could be exterminated,